SerJunkan/SerJunkan.github.io/verkefni1/git-svor.md

     its the fact that it supports version control and that it establishes connection between git and github
 6. Hversu oft telur þú að eigi að gera færslur (commit) í verkefni? every time you reach a checkpoint in your project you should commit so you dont lose any important info regarding the project
+7. Hvað er átt við með “Working Directory”?” og “Staging Area” í GIT? when talking about working dierctory in git, the git is saying that the admin/user is working in a specific directory, and when git talks about a staging area it is talking about the area where all the admin/user work takes place